 Before heading off on Route 66, plan to spend some time in Chicago - birthplace of the skyscraper.
 Sip a 'sidecar' martini at John Hancock's Signature Lounge.
 The 95th floor vantage point is simply awesome.
-Mooch the neighborhoods of Chicago, shop the Magnificent Mile, grab some Garrett Popcorn and definitely take a walk on Navy Pier.
+Mooch the neighbourhoods of Chicago, shop the Magnificent Mile, grab some Garrett Popcorn and definitely take a walk on Navy Pier.

 Distance: 289 miles

 In St Louis, the Gateway Arch is a must.
 The views of the Mississippi River from 600+ feet are spectacular.
 In the evening, why not catch up with the St Louis Blues and relax with a beer from the world's largest brewer, Anheuser-Busch.

 Distance: 216 miles